flexiblepower/s2-analyzer/frontend/README.md

  ### Testing via  *"JEST"*

- You can run tests for *Parser.ts* and *Socket.ts* bb running the following commands:
+ You can run tests for *parser.ts* and *socket.ts* bb running the following commands:
  ```bash
  cd .\frontend\  # Go to the frontend folder
  npm test # Run tests